arben-adm/tavily-mcp-search/README.md

 ## Troubleshooting Guide

 ### Connection Issues
-When things don't work as expected, follow these steps:
+If things don't work as expected, follow these steps I've outlined:

 1. Verify your configuration paths
 2. Check the Claude Desktop logs: